 You now know why: let’s say the onboard systems are not as accurate as they need to be, or we lose crucial signals while we fly the approach, in cloud, focussed on the instruments.
 Who is going to tell us we need consider to go around?
 That’s right, no one!

 Remember that some of these procedures could reduce minima even further compared to a conventional ILS or MLS approach.
 You REALLY want a system that can tell you to consider going around if it thinks it lost its required accuracy or integrity, makes sense right?

 THE PBN APPROACH PHASE

 Keep that concept in mind.
 Now, we can choose between 2D (non precision) or 3D (precision) approaches.
 That just means: does the approach have lateral guidance only, like a localiser?
 (2D) Or does it give us lateral and vertical guidance (3D), like a an ILS?
-Let’s focus on the 2D approaches first.
+For more clarification on how these 2 are divided, have a look at this interesting article from Engineering Pilot.
+But for now, let’s focus on the 2D approaches first.

 Well, that is a lot of acronyms and terms, but hopefully this has given you a good idea of the structure of all the PBN options.
 Just remember: No SBAS -> no LP or LPV approaches for us!
 There is one final part left to revise some more practical things:

 THE PBN APPROACH PLATE

 You have made it really far at this point, good job, we’re almost done!
 Let’s have a look at what kind of shenanigans we can expect on a PBN approach plate.
 Have a look at the Exeter RWY 26 PBN plate from the UK AIP: